KOLANITadandjoa/KOLANITadandjoa/README.md

 👨‍🏫 Tadandjoa KOLANI
 🎓 PhD Candidate in Health Econometrics
 📌 About Me
-I am a PhD candidate at the University of Poitiers, specializing in Causal Inference, Identification Issues, and Structural Microeconometrics, with applications in Health and Population Economics.
+I am currently a PhD candidate in Health Econometrics at the University of Poitiers.
+My research focuses on Causal Inference and Identification Issues in Structural and Microeconometrics, with applications in Health and Population Economics.

-📊 Thesis
+📊 Current Thesis
-Essays on the Health of Vulnerable Populations – Focusing on elderly populations in Europe and children in developing countries.
+Essays on the Health of Vulnerable Populations:

+Case studies on elderly populations in Europe and children in developing countries.
-🔍 Expertise
+🔍 Areas of Expertise
 Causal Inference
 Robust Inference
-Structural & Microeconometrics
+Structural and Microeconometrics
-Health & Population Economics
+Health and Population Economics
-🎯 Research Goals
+🎯 Research Objective
-Harnessing advanced econometric techniques to tackle critical health and population challenges.
+Applying advanced econometric methods to solve complex problems in health and population economics.

 📚 Working Papers
-Formal and Informal Care: Substitutes or Complements? (with Liliane Bonnal and Pascal Favard) Explores relationships between formal and informal care for elderly populations using:

-Simultaneous Latent Factor Model (SLFM)
+Formal and Informal Care: Substitutes or Complements?
+(with Liliane Bonnal and Pascal Favard) – Exploring formal and informal care relationships using Simultaneous Latent Factor Models (SLFM), Control Function Models (CFM), and Asymptotic Least Squares (ALS) estimators.
-Control Function Model (CFM)
-Asymptotic Least Squares (ALS)
-Analyzes three different care definitions.

 Maternal Health Behaviors, Sexual and Reproductive Experiences, and Child Vaccination Coverage: Causal or Not?
-Investigates causal links between maternal behaviors and child vaccination through a control function and copula-free IV two-stage approach.

-Formal Care, Informal Care, and Mental Health of the Elderly in Europe: A Structural Causal Approach (with Liliane Bonnal, Pascal Favard, and Cornel OROS)
-Studies whether:

-Care impacts mental health.
-Mental health deterioration influences care-seeking (formal/informal, domestic/personal).
+Investigating causal relationships through Control Function and Copula-Based Two-Stage Approaches.

 🛠️ Technical Skills
-Programming: R, Python, Stata, SAS, Excel
+Languages: R, Python, Stata, SAS, Excel
-Statistical Methods: Data Analysis, Causal Inference, Modeling
+Statistics & Econometrics: Data Analysis, Statistical Modeling, Causal Inference
 Languages: French, English
 💼 Professional Experience
-Available upon request.
+(Details available upon request.)

 🏆 Awards
-Available upon request.
+(Details available upon request.)

-📩 Contact
+📩 Contact Me
 📧 Email: your.email@example.com
 👔 LinkedIn: linkedin.com/in/yourprofile

-Let’s collaborate on impactful research! 🚀
+Feel free to explore my projects and reach out for collaborations or inquiries! 🚀